 For a company to pull out of any business difficulties it may encounter, it needs plenty of financial power.
 Companies with a durable competitive advantage usually create such great wealth for their owners that they are long-term-debt-free or close to it.
 Standard debt-to-equity ratios give a poor picture of the business’s financial strength in that shareholder’s equity is seldom used to extinguish the debt.
 The earning power of a business is the only real measure of a company’s ability to service and retire its debt.
 You need to ask yourself, how many years of current net earnings would be required to pay off all the long-term debt of the business in the current year?.
 Source The New Buffettology

-To achieve this very specific calculation you can use the closest match, the Solvency Ratio.
+To achieve this precise calculation, you can use the closest match, the Solvency Ratio.

 The solvency ratio is a measure of whether a company generates enough cash to stay solvent.
 It is calculated by summing net income and depreciation and dividing by current liabilities and long term debt.
 A value above 20% is considered good.